Review & Install Video

 This FOX shock is a direct replacement for stock and most aftermarket lift kit shocks.
 It doesn't require any upgrades or modifications to your Wrangler for a quick and painless installation.

-The FOX 2.0 Performance Series IFP Rear Shock is designed for use on 2007 to 2017 Jeep Wrangler JK and JK Unlimited models equipped with 1.5-3.5 inches of suspension lift.
+The FOX 2.0 Performance Series IFP Rear Shock is designed for use on 2007-2018 Jeep Wrangler JK and JK Unlimited models equipped with 1.5-3.5 inches of suspension lift.
 Sold individually, rear only.

 - What's in the Box